 The external quality control is one of the procedures done to ensure the unit is operating within its specifications.
-It assures that the QC tester's eNO falls within range and that the NO scrubber is removing enough NO to get a reading of <5ppb.
+It assures that the QC tester's a NO falls within range and that the NO scrubbar is removing anough NO to eNO falls within range and that the NO scrubber is removing enough NO to get a reading of <5ppb.